What Means Software Reliability

 But the same happens with other cultures, where the product needs to be maintainable and sustainable.
 As the product evolves, the logic is harder to understand and more edge cases have to be considered.
 Because changes affect everyone, everyone must be implied in reliability.

 Not just the product evolves also teams do.
 Teams are increasingly rotating and mechanisms based on automation are a must nowadays.
 Reliability can not be owned by an isolated person or team.

 If someone asks you about what is the most important feature of your product, sure that you will not say - it works-.
 It’s something everyone expects, but is it real?

 Do you remember this?

-But if you are one of those that think that some years ago we had better software... what about this one?
+But if you are one of those who think that some years ago we had better software... what about this one?

 Reliability should involve everyone in the team.
 We should avoid focusing on just specific testing roles because the focus must be a quality culture.
 Increasing levels of automation and a collaborative approach are also the keys to success.